Magen2018/Magen2018.github.io/projects/index.md

 ---
 layout: project
 title: All Projects
-excerpt: "A List of Projects"
+excerpt: "A List of rojects"
 comments: false
 ---